 - Have received the Sacraments of Initiation; namely Baptism, Confirmation and the Eucharist.

-- If married, your marriage must have been witnessed by a Catholic priest or special exception approved by the Archbishop.
+- If married, your marriage must have been witnessed by a Catholic priest or special exception approved by the bishop.

-- Presently active in the practice of the faith by regularly attending Mass on Sunday and Holy Days of Obligation
+- Presently active in the practice of the Roman Catholic faith by regularly attending Mass on Sunday and Holy Days of Obligation.

 - Must obtain a letter of good standing from their home parish.